brianglass/anastasis/files/tuesday_matins1.md

 <span style="color:red">After the 2nd reading other Kathismata.
 The soldiers watching.</span>

-<span style="letter-spacing:-.1pt">Hasten to open to me your fatherly embrace; like the Wastrel I have squandered my whole life, turning from your pity, O Saviour, to wealth which cannot be spent; do not now despise my beggared heart; for to you, Lord, with compunction I cry, Â‘I have sinned against you, save me!Â’<a href="#_ftn5" id="_ftnref5"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[5]</span></a></span>
+<span style="letter-spacing:-.1pt">Hasten to open to me your fatherly embrace; like the Wastrel I have squandered my whole life, turning from your pity, O Saviour, to wealth which cannot be spent; do not now despise my beggared heart; for to you, Lord, with compunction I cry, ‘I have sinned against you, save me!’<a href="#_ftn5" id="_ftnref5"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[5]</span></a></span>

 <span style="color:red;letter-spacing:-.1pt;mso-bidi-font-style:italic">Verse:</span>*<span style="letter-spacing:-.1pt"> </span>*Lord, do not rebuke me in your anger; nor chastise me in your wrath.<span style="letter-spacing:-.1pt"></span>